MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 To use this HTML with your bot, replace the href value (begins with `https://`) with the URL found in your bot's Slack channel settings.
 Follow these steps to get the replacement URL.

+1. In your browser, navigate to the [Azure portal][azure portal].
-1. On [https://dev.botframework.com/bots](https://dev.botframework.com/bots), click your bot.
+1. Select your bot application.
-2. Click **Channels**, right-click the entry named **Slack**, and click **Copy link**.
-This URL is now in your clipboard.
+1. In the left panel, select the **Channels** entry.
+1. In the right panel, click the **Edit** link by the *Slack* icon.
+1. In the **Enter your Slack credentials** form, copy the *Event Subscription Request URL*.
+1. Click *Cancel*.
-3. Paste this URL from your clipboard into the HTML provided for the Slack button.
+1. Paste the copied URL from your clipboard into the HTML provided for the Slack button.
 This URL replaces the href value provided by Slack for this bot.

 Authorized users can click the **Add to Slack** button provided by this modified HTML to reach your bot on Slack.